 West Coast Swing, the cool rhythm and blues, sexy and funky and playful and serious dance.
 It may have come from Lindy originally, but it definitely exists in its own groove today.

 I also enjoy the other dances that are generally grouped with West Coast Swing are Night Club Two Step, Cha Cha Cha, Hustle, Country Waltz and Country Two-Step.
-I dance the first three dances at an advanced level and the last two dances at a beginning level.

 My Philosophy about Dance